mklarqvist/pil/README.md

 We created `Pil` to make the advantages of compressed, efficient columnar data representation with support for very efficient compression and encoding schemes with a focus on supporting genomics data. `Pil` allows compression schemes to be specified on a per-column level, and is future-proofed to allow adding more encodings as they are invented and implemented.

+### Predicate pushdown

+* **Segmental statistics**: relies on the minimum and maximum value statistics in the ColumnStore meta data to filter and prune data at the row group level.
+* **Dictionary encoding**: dictionaries can filter out values that are between min and max but not in the dictionary.
+However, when there are too many distinct values, writers sometimes choose not to add dictionaries because of the extra space they occupy.
+This leaves columns with large cardinalities and widely separated min and max without support for predicate pushdown.
+* **Bloom filter**: When there are too many distinct values, constructing dictionaries can be expensive.
+In cases of high-cardinality sets, we use blocked Bloom-filters for probabilistic set-membership tests.

 ## Subproject: Pillar